dajxd/Mata/README.md

   - Check out the Time Alive, something went weird just now.
 Said 3 days instead of like, 6 hours.

   - If you're gonna keep the text, at least make it sit well.

+  - Some of the icons are dumb and/or creepy.
+Especially coo.
+Replace or make your own darn icons.

+  - Credit for the background image!

+  - Color thoughtBubble text with the item type it's suggesting?